SalvatoreSantoro/Allocators/Arena/README.md

 # Arena Allocator

-A pretty standard Arena allocator with some useful feature for debugging memory related bugs.
+A pretty standard Arena allocator with some useful features for debugging memory related bugs.

 ## Features